tylerapear/NESY-Engine/docs/classes/entities/Player.md

 ```

 ## Dependencies
--`[pygame]`: [Used for keyboard input (pygame.key.get_pressed()) and core game engine functionalities.]
+-`pygame`: Used for keyboard input (pygame.key.get_pressed()) and core game engine functionalities.
--`[classes.entities.Creature]`: [The parent class from which Player inherits core attributes and methods like health, position, animation, basic movement, and damage handling.]
+-`classes.entities.Creature`: The parent class from which Player inherits core attributes and methods like health, position, animation, basic movement, and damage handling.

-## [Any other relevant class-specific relevant sections]

 ## Notes
-[The Player class relies heavily on the base logic from its parent class, Creature, for movement (moveDirection), damage (takeDamage), and knockback (getKnockedBack).
+The Player class relies heavily on the base logic from its parent class, Creature, for movement (moveDirection), damage (takeDamage), and knockback (getKnockedBack).

-Movement (WASD) and attack (J) logic are handled directly within the update method through pygame's key input events.]
+Movement (WASD) and attack (J) logic are handled directly within the update method through pygame's key input events.